IEEE IHTC 2021 – Call for Papers – Secondary Call Deadline 30 September

 - Summary Analysis of Initial Findings

 A Webinar for prospective presenters and short paper authors will take place at 1600 UTC+1 on Wednesday 14 April, and recorded for those who cannot attend.

-Paper Submission – Deadline 31 July (Short Papers, Full Papers)
+Paper Submission – Secondary Deadline 30 September (Short Papers, Full Papers)

 Short Papers are appropriate for activities at an earlier stage of evolution or authors wishing to share a snapshot of results-in-progress, experiences and perspectives.
 These should be three to four pages in length using the paper template and include a short reference section.

 Full Papers are appropriate for mature work or completed projects and should be up to eight pages in length using the lIHTC Paper Template, including full references.